bigpandaio/ansible-workshop/workshop/1_Why-Hello-There-Playbooks.md

 We asked Ansible to run on all hosts known to the inventory file we passed it, and ping that server.

-**NOTE:** *The Ansible Ping module doesn't actually run the ping command, just verifies that ansible can connect via ssh to the host*.
+**NOTE:** *The Ansible `ping` module doesn't actually run the ping command, just verifies that ansible can connect via ssh to the host*.

 #### Well that did a can of whoop-nothing!